azhang4216/minesweeper-chess-backend/README.md

 - Express server for base HTTP and API routes
 - Socket.IO for multiplayer connections
-- Game instances maintained per room in memory
-- Optional Redis for scaling and queueing
+- Game instances maintained per room in Redis for scaling
-- Optional PostgreSQL for long-term persistence
+- PostgreSQL for long-term persistence

 ## 📦 Setup

 ### Prerequisites

 - Node.js (v16+)
-- Redis and PostgreSQL (optional for now)
+- Redis and PostgreSQL

 ### Installation